Parable of the Renegades

 Nothing except for what the beaten man was wearing on his right arm.

 It was a sleek gauntlet that reached up to its wearer’s elbow.
 Strange golden accents decorated the piece of equipment and an arrow-shaped shield jutted out of the gauntlet’s forearm.
 Overall, it looked like a priceless relic with enough intrigue to make anyone invest a few seconds of their time to marvel at its appearance.

 “That weapon of yours deserves more respect.
 I’d be more than happy to give it that after I take it off your hands,” Logen said, knowing from experience that the gauntlet was most likely one-of-a-kind.
 “I think it’s a fair price to pay for assaulting a man who was just doing his thing.
 You know, I didn’t simply eye your wife and go ‘Oh mommy, I want that one!’ or something like that.
 She just so happened to be one of the many expendable riches from the spoils.”

 He opened his hand and dropped his beaten opponent, who slumped to the floor.
 Then Logen planted a foot, augmented by a size-ten leather shoe, on the groaning man’s head and grabbed the gauntlet with both hands.
 He took a moment to run a finger across the shield part and grinned out of admiration for how its curving accents and textures were quite the pleasurable touch.

 “The more I look at your weapon, the more I want it.”
-Logen’s eyes grew mad with desire as he yanked hard at the gauntlet.
+Logen’s eyes maddened with desire as he yanked hard at the gauntlet.
 “I have to admit, it makes me excited.
 You know, like a woman when she’s gifted a shiny new cage to sleep in!”

 Though weak and convulsing in horrible pain, the defeated man wasn’t willing to give in.
 He kept his gauntlet secured by curling his fingers into a tight fist.